nathanhoward25/Latin-101/reading3.md

 5. Collecti sunt is in the third-person plural perfict passive participle.

-6. Cum id Troianī vidērunt is a dependent clause.
-Cum means when and introduces the dependent clause.
+6. Cum id Troianī vidērunt is a subordinate clause using the indicative.
+It should be treated as time rather than circumstance.

 7. Ei is in the dative case and acts as an indirect object.